MohamedTarekMoustaf/Automatic-Oil-Filling-System/README.md

 # Automated Water Filling System

 # Description:
-This repository houses a project aimed at automating the water filling process using Siemens' TIA Portal.
+This repository houses a project aimed at automating the Oil filling process using Siemens' TIA Portal.
 The focus is on creating a streamlined system through a ladder diagram and a user-friendly Human-Machine Interface (HMI) for efficient water level monitoring and control in the reservoir.

 # Features:
 # Ladder Diagram: